 J. Dana Trent is a graduate of Duke Divinity School and professor of World Religions and Critical Thinking at Wake Tech Community College.
 An ordained Baptist minister and former hospital chaplain, her work has appeared on Time.com, and in Religion News Service, Sojourners, Religion Dispatches, and The Christian Century.
 Publishers Weekly calls her fourth book, Dessert First: Preparing for Death While Savoring Life “poignant,” “hilarious,” “practical.”
 She is also the award-winning author of One Breath At a Time: A Skeptic’s Guide to Christian Meditation, For Sabbath’s Sake: Embracing Your Need for Rest, Worship, and Community and Saffron Cross: The Unlikely Story of How a Christian Minister Married a Hindu Monk.
 Dana winds down from writing and teaching with episodes of “The Young and the Restless” as well as leading group fitness training classes for the YMCA.

-Fred holds an undergraduate degree in Information Systems and Operations Management from the University of North Carolina at Greensboro.
-He is Assistant Director of Technology Services for NC State’s Division of Academic and Student Affairs.
-He is pursuing a Master’s of Liberal Studies degree at NC State, with a concentration in Gandhian Ethics and Social Justice.
+Fred holds Master of Liberal Arts degree with a concentration in Gandhian Ethics and Social Justice, along with an undergraduate degree in Information Systems and Operations Management from the University of North Carolina at Greensboro.
+He is an Assistant Director of Technology Services for NC State’s Division of Academic and Student Affairs.

 Fred loves to cook, garden, travel, and help keep Dana from procrastinating.